hypixelts/hypixel.ts/README.md

 ## About

-hypixel.ts is a [NodeJS](https://nodejs.org) module which allows you to interact with the [Hypixel API](https://api.hypixel.net) easily.
+hypixel.ts is a [NodeJS](https://nodejs.org) wrapper for the [Hypixel API](https://api.hypixel.net) which allows you to interact with it easily.

 -   Written in Typescript
 -   CommonJS, ESM support